Remote onboarding: best practices and checklist

-This is a critical time for your remote recruit, because it will set the tone for their tenure at your company.
+Onboarding is a critical time for your remote worker because it will set the tone for their tenure.
 Ultimately: will it be a success or a failure?
-If you have a comprehensive strategy with both formal and informal onboarding, then you can move it from an on-site to online experience.
-If not, then you may lose your new employee and this will cost you money.
+If you have a comprehensive strategy with both formal and informal remote onboarding, then you can move it from an on-site to an online experience.
+If not, then you may risk losing your new employee.

 In 2022, 20% of UK workers work from home at least once a week.
 One in five Britons want to work remotely all the time – and, in 2021, 8% of workers in the UK did exactly that and didn’t go to their workplace at all during the year.
 Working remotely has become more commonplace in recent years, so it’s important you ensure your onboarding process is suitable for this group of employees.

 What are the main differences between onboarding people remotely and on-site workers?

 It can be more difficult to create and deliver an effective onboarding process for those who work remotely rather than in-person.
 Challenges can include: